My time at SAP's Analytics Cloud's Infrastructure Team.

 Successfully delivered for Q4 2025!

-As a result of this work, we were able to provide a simple and intuitive solution to a complex problem.
+We were able to provide a simple and intuitive solution to a complex problem.
 The new design allows users to easily find relevant files, which directly addresses the core issue of the growing catalog.
 This feature not only improved the user experience but also demonstrated a successful collaboration between design, product, and engineering to deliver a meaningful solution on a tight deadline.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.